Dumping items illegally, whether a single bag or a truck load of rubbish, is a criminal offence punishable by an unlimited fine or imprisonment.

 Not only is it harmful to people's health and the environment, but it also costs taxpayers in Hertfordshire around £820,000 a year to clear up.

-Items and bags left beside street bins, recycling banks, on the floor of communal bin areas, outside closed Household Waste Recycling Centres (tips/dumps) and charity shops are all illegal fly-tipping.
+Items and bags left beside street bins, recycling banks, on the floor of communal bin areas, outside closed Recycling Centres and charity shops are all illegal fly-tipping.
 If the bins and banks are full, or the shop is closed, you should take your items away with you.

 Is it happening right now?

 Call the police immediately on 999 and report it as a crime in progress.
 Do not approach the person dumping the rubbish.
 Take note of as many details as possible, as outlined below.

 Report it to Herts County Council or call 0300 123 4047.

 Does it look like the fly-tipping might cause an immediate pollution risk to a watercourse (for example, a river or canal)?

 Call the Environment Agency on 03708 506 506.